fishtoadsoft/reddit-sentiment-analyzer/README.md

 The CLI allows the following commands:

-- `reddit-analyze listing <subreddit> <article>` Outputs the sentiment score of a particular Listing.
+- `reddit-sentiment listing <subreddit> <article>` Outputs the sentiment score of a particular Listing.
-- `reddit-analyze user <name>` Outputs the sentiment score of a particular User.
+- `reddit-sentiment user <name>` Outputs the sentiment score of a particular User.

 ### Additional Options ###